nowzoo/fb3-ng2/README.md

 typings install
 ```

-Tell the build about the dependencies.
+Tell the build about the new dependencies.
 For Angular CLI/SystemJS apps this is done in `angular-cli-build.js`.
 Add Firebase and this package:

 ```js
 /* global require, module */